LapinRobin/Etymological-Dictionary/README.md

 2. Open graph view (`Ctrl + G` on Windows, `Command + G` on Mac) to see the connection between words.
 3. To investigate detailed information of a word, click on the node.

+## Tools used

+The files are generated using Python script.
+Web scraping is done by using the package BeautifulSoup.